Board of Commissioners Meeting Removed From Calendar

 - 3 min read

-Lincoln County Council Kristin Yuille announced during the last board work session that due to lack of business, there may not be a board of commissioners' regular meeting scheduled for January 21.
+Lincoln County Counsel Kristin Yuille announced during the last board work session that due to lack of business, there may not be a board of commissioners' regular meeting scheduled for January 21.
 The meeting was up on the county meeting calendar until Sunday night.
 During the last work session to decide the process for nominating a new county commissioner, Yuille cited the absence of pressing business or action items as the reason for possible cancellation.
 Counsel emphasized that regular meetings are held to address significant county matters, and when no agenda items require action, a gathering is not necessary.
 "If there are no items for the commissioners to make decisions on or have business on, there's no need to have that meeting," county counsel advised.

-On January 15th, Commissioner Miller submitted to council a long list of 14 items that he wanted to see put on the agenda, including looking at how to be more transparent when it came to narrowing down the applicants for appointment for the commissioner vacancy, roadside spraying, which is an item that has been brought up as a concern from citizens during public comment.
+On January 15th, Commissioner Miller submitted to staff a list of 14 items that he wanted to see put on the agenda, including looking at how to be more transparent when it came to narrowing down the applicants for appointment for the commissioner vacancy, roadside spraying, which is an item that has been brought up as a concern from citizens during public comment.
 The audit action plan update, public comment rules review, to name a few.
 Since being directed to work remotely over a year ago, Miller noted very few of his agenda request items have been granted.

 During the work session, Council Yuille told commissioners "So meetings are staff time, so it's resources.
 So if we don't have items to do business on, there's no reason to have the meeting.
 And just be clear, your (Commissioner Miller) items of business might not be the county's business."
 Yuille told the commissioners they have an agenda process by operational law, "If there are leases, if there are contracts, if there's something legally required for the county to consider that comes before the Board of Commissioners, meetings."
-She also said "There are other ways that you can get agenda items discussed, but right now, there aren't any items where the county has pending business matters to consider, and that's what the business meeting is it's for the purpose of business."
+She also said "There are other ways that you can get agenda items discussed, but right now, there aren't any items where the county has pending business matters to consider, and that's what the business meeting is for, the purpose of business."

 .png)